chronoxor/CppLogging/README.md

 }
 ```

-## Example 9: Multi-thread logging with synchronous processor
+## Example 9: Multithreaded logging with synchronous processor
 Synchronous processor uses critical-section lock to avoid multiple
 threads from logging at the same time (logging threads are waiting
 until critical-section is released).

 This example shows how to configure a custom logger with a given name to
-use synchronous processor in multi-thread environment:
+use synchronous processor in multithreaded environment:

 ```c++
 #include "logging/config.h"